 It’s been a matter of weeks since Juan Guaido, the head of Venezuela’s National Assembly, emerged from near anonymity, when, with US backing, he declared himself president of Venezuela.

-A faithful reading of the Venezuelan constitution reveals Guaido’s claims to power to be empty against those of elected president Nicolas Maduro.
+A faithful reading of Article 233 in the Venezuelan constitution reveals Guaido’s claims to power to be empty against those of elected president Nicolas Maduro (a president flawed in his own rights).
 Nonetheless, Guaido has been gaining support with a little help from his friends, the US and Canada.

-“It will make a big difference to the United States economically if we could have American oil companies really invest in and produce the oil capabilities in Venezuela,” the US National Security Advisor told Fox News, in his justification for US support.
+“It will make a big difference to the United States economically if we could have American oil companies really invest in and produce the oil capabilities in Venezuela,” the US National Security Advisor, John Bolton, told Fox News in his justification for US support.

 These ambitions were echoed by Juan Guaido’s representative in Washington.
 “We want to go to an open economy, we want to increase oil production” he said.
 Of course, this will include opening the country up to “private investment” from the US.